-Our historical net tangible book value as of January 31, 2017 was \$(290.7) million, or \$(11.10) per share of Class B common stock.
-Our historical net tangible book value per share represents our total tangible assets less our total liabilities and redeemable convertible preferred stock (which is not included within stockholders' (deficit) equity), divided by the number of shares of Class B common stock outstanding as of January 31, 2017.
+Our historical net tangible book value as of April 30, 2017 was \$(303.1) million, or \$(10.97) per share of our common stock.
+Our historical net tangible book value per share represents our total tangible assets less our total liabilities and redeemable convertible preferred stock (which is not included within stockholders' (deficit) equity), divided by the number of shares of Class A common stock and Class B common stock outstanding as of April 30, 2017.

-Our pro forma net tangible book value as of January 31, 2017 was \$55.8 million, or \$0.70 per share of common stock.
-Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of Class B common stock outstanding as of January 31, 2017, after giving effect to (1) the conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 53,799,704 shares of Class B common stock as if such conversion had occurred on January 31, 2017; (2) the reclassification of our redeemable convertible preferred stock warrant liability to stockholders' (deficit) equity in connection with the expiration of our outstanding redeemable convertible preferred stock warrants as if this offering had occurred on January 31, 2017; and (3) the filing of our amended and restated certificate of incorporation, each of which will occur immediately prior to the closing of this offering.
+Our pro forma net tangible book value as of April 30, 2017 was \$43.4 million, or \$0.53 per share of common stock.
+Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of shares of Class A common stock and Class B common stock outstanding as of April 30, 2017, after giving effect to: (1) the conversion of all outstanding shares of our redeemable convertible preferred stock into an aggregate of 53,799,704 shares of Class B common stock as if such conversion had occurred on April 30, 2017; (2) the reclassification of our redeemable convertible preferred stock warrant liability to stockholders' (deficit) equity in connection with the expiration of our outstanding redeemable convertible preferred stock warrants as if this offering had occurred on April 30, 2017; and (3) the filing of our amended and restated certificate of incorporation, each of which will occur immediately prior to the closing of this offering.

 Our pro forma as adjusted net tangible book value represents our pro forma net tangible book value, plus the effect of the sale of shares of Class A common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Our pro forma as adjusted net tangible book value as of January 31, 2017 was \$ million, or \$ per share of common stock.
+Our pro forma as adjusted net tangible book value as of April 30, 2017 was \$ million, or \$ per share of common stock.
 This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors participating in this offering.
-We determine dilution per share to investors participating in this offering from the assumed initial public offering price per share paid by investors participating in this offering.
+We determine dilution per share to investors participating in this offering by subtracting pro forma as adjusted net tangible book value per share after this offering from the assumed initial public offering price per share paid by investors participating in this offering.